11th Annual Knox County Fall Fire Prevention Festival

 Saturday, Oct.
 13, 9 AM – 5 PM at West End Shopping Center.
 Free entry to the public.
 Fine crafts, beer garden, local food and restaurants.
 More info at craftsandale.com.

 Friday, Oct.
 19, 11 AM – 4 PM in the Town Hall rear parking lot.

 Freaky Friday Fright Nite in Farragut

-Children ages 12 and under and in costume are invited to “trick or treat” on the walk trail while local businesses, community groups and Town of Farragut volunteers hand out treats and provide games with prizes and cookie decorating.
-Participants are asked to bring items to benefit the local Ronald McDonald House.
-Visit townoffarragut.org/communityevents for a list of needed items.
+Friday, Oct.
+26, 5 – 7 PM at Mayor Bob Leonard Park.
+Children ages 12 and under and in costume are invited to “trick or treat” on the walk trail while local businesses, community groups and Town of Farragut volunteers hand out treats and provide games and cookie decorating.
+This is a free event, but participants are asked to bring items to benefit the local Ronald McDonald House.
+See visitfarragut.org/events for details.

 Veteran’s Reception and A Day of Infamy Presentation

 Monday, Dec.
 3. Reception: 6 PM; Presentation: 7 PM.
 A reception for veterans precedes a presentation about the events leading up to World War II.
 Taught by Frank Galbraith, retired Farragut Middle School teacher.

 Thursday, Dec.
 6, 4:30 – 7:00 PM.
 Get ready for Christmas with cookies, music, and, of course, photos with Santa!
 Town Hall is beautifully decorated for this annual free event, hosted by the Farragut Arts and Beautification Committee.
 See visitfarragut.org/events for details.